 Over the last few articles, we have been giving new arrivals to the Xbox family a quick guide so that you can get the most out of your new console.
 We’ve already covered setting your console up, the peripherals available, and Xbox Live.
 Now we’re going to take a look at the games that you should take a look at to start your gaming love affair with the console.
 Putting these in order of necessity would be far too difficult so instead we’re going to go with the order they came out.

 We love us some Sunset Overdrive in Enthusiast Towers.
+It’s something of a forgotten gem now as it came out five years ago.
+It might be an older game but there’s no denying how great the gameplay is.
+You can also pick it up ridiculously cheaply or as part of Xbox Game Pass.
 We defy anyone to play this over-the-top action game without a massive grin on their face.
 Playing like a cross between Tony Hawk Pro Skater, Dead Rising, and Grand Theft Auto the game is an absolute belter.

 Your customisable character is a low-level employee of FizzCo and you are tasked with surviving around Sunset City after FizzCo’s latest product has turned anyone who drinks it into a zombie-style monster.
 Shooting some of the craziest weapons you will find in a video game, you will run and grind your way along telephone lines and rooftops as you try to find safety.

 Grand Theft Auto V

 Grand Theft Auto V will go down as one of the best selling games of all time.
 It seems crazy to think that the game was originally released (on Xbox 360 and PlayStation 3) in 2013, yet it is still regularly in the monthly top 10 sales list.
 The game features 3 protagonists and would be a complicated mess if it wasn’t handled as deftly and skilfully as Rockstar has.